deeplearning4j/deeplearning4j/data-sets-ml.md

 ### The Different Data Sets of Machine Learning

-Machine learning typically works with three data sets: training, dev and test.
+Machine learning typically works with two data sets: training and test.
 All three should randomly sample a larger body of data.

 The first set you use is the **training set**, the largest of the three.
 Running a training set through a neural network teaches the net how to weigh different features, adjusting them coefficients according to their likelihood of minimizing errors in your results.